 At its core, this involves outsourcing the IT asset management process to a third-party expert.

-From asset discovery to procurement to deployment to maintenance to retirement, ITAM as a service streamlines asset management end-to-end, while providing maximum efficiency, visibility, and data security every step of the way.
+From contract management to asset discovery to procurement to deployment to maintenance to retirement, ITAM as a service streamlines asset management end-to-end, while providing maximum efficiency, asset visibility, and asset data security every step of the way.

-It’s their job to manage the entire asset lifecycle so businesses don’t have to do any heavy lifting.
-Instead, this provides much-needed operational relief so they’re free to focus on core work operations while knowing that IT asset lifecycle management is in good hands.
+It’s their job to manage the entire asset lifecycle for hardware assets, software assets, and cloud asset technology so businesses don’t have to do any heavy lifting.
+Instead, effective ITAM provides much-needed operational relief so they’re free to focus on core work operations while knowing that IT asset lifecycle management is in good hands.

-Besides that, service management providers often offer business owners tools like asset tracking, automation capabilities, and data analytics insights so they can see the big picture, continually optimize asset performance, and make more informed decisions.
+Besides merely reducing manual tasks, service management providers often offer organization owners tools like asset tracking, automation capabilities, and asset data analytics insights so they can see the big picture, continually optimize asset performance, and make more informed decisions regarding asset utilization.

-That way, businesses can get the most from their IT investment, while also reducing waste, improving data security, increasing compliance, and generally making better decisions.
+That way, businesses can get the most from their IT investment, while also:

 And because service management can often be done globally, this is a great option for companies with a global workforce that have to deal with immense logistical challenges.